SOPHIE

 August 2011, 7 months old.

-I have a hard time getting pictures of Sophie, as she always wants to come to me so I get snoot views :-) Here is Sophie with Nellie, September 2011, looking at Jim rather than me.
-She is 8 months old.
+I had a hard time getting pictures of Sophie, as she always wanted to come to me so I would get snoot views :-) Here is Sophie with Nellie, September 2011.
+Sophie is 8 months old here.

 Back to the top